Josephine Bakhita: Conversion to Catholicism and freedom

 Suakin on the Red Sea was besieged but remained in Anglo-Egyptian hands.
 Augusto Michieli acquired a large hotel there and decided to sell his property in Italy and to move his family to Sudan permanently.
 Selling his house and lands took longer than expected.
 By the end of 1888, Turina Michieli wanted to see her husband in Sudan even though land transactions were unfinished.
 Since the villa in Zianigo was already sold, Bakhita and Mimmina needed a temporary place to stay while Micheli went to Sudan without them.
-On the advice of their business agent Illuminato Cecchini, on 29 November 1888, Michieli left both in the care of the Canossian Sisters in Venice.
-There, cared for and instructed by the Sisters, Bakhita encountered Christianity for the first time.
+On the advice of their business agent Illuminato Cecchini, on 29 November 1888, Michieli left both in the care of the Canossians in Venice.
+There, cared for and instructed by the sisters, Bakhita encountered Christianity for the first time.
 Grateful to her teachers, she recalled, "Those holy mothers instructed me with heroic patience and introduced me to that God who from childhood I had felt in my heart without knowing who He was."

-When Michieli returned to take her daughter and maid back to Suakin, Bakhita firmly refused to leave.
-For three days, Michieli tried to force the issue, finally appealing to the attorney general of the King of Italy; while the superior of the Institute for baptismal candidates (catechumenate) that Bakhita attended contacted the Patriarch of Venice about her protegée's problem.
+When Turina Michieli returned to take her daughter and maid back to Suakin, Bakhita firmly refused to leave.
+For three days, Michieli tried to force the issue, finally appealing to the attorney general of the King of Italy; while the superior of the Institute for baptismal candidates (catechumenate) that Bakhita attended contacted the Patriarch of Venice about her protégée's problem.
 On 29 November 1889, an Italian court ruled that because the British had outlawed slavery in Sudan before Bakhita's birth and because Italian law had never recognized slavery as legal, Bakhita had never legally been a slave.
 For the first time in her life, Bakhita found herself in control of her own destiny, and she chose to remain with the Canossians.
-On 9 January 1890, Bakhita was baptized with the names of 'Josephine Margaret' and 'Fortunata' (the Latin translation of the Arabic Bakhita).
+On 9 January 1890, Bakhita was baptized with the names Josephine Margaret Fortunata (the Latin translation of the Arabic Bakhita).
 On the same day, she was also confirmed and received Holy Communion from Archbishop Giuseppe Sarto, the Cardinal Patriarch of Venice and later Pope Pius X.